 - Please email email@example.com with any questions.

 The Beckman is an unprecedented opportunity, perhaps found nowhere else, in which an undergraduate researcher can hone their craft at the bench and under extraordinary mentorship.
 Funded by the Arnold and Mabel Beckman Foundation, the program is a 15-month, mentored research experience for exceptional undergraduate students in chemical and biological sciences.
 Each scholar receives a $21,000 research stipend to facilitate nine academic calendar months and two three-month summers of research experience.
-Recipients from around the nation participate in the celebrated Beckman Symposium each summer with one another.
-Their research begins in June 2021 and will conclude in August 2022.
-Last year SBS's Sonia Sehgal was awarded the prize.
-She is now completing her mentorship with Martin Horvath in his lab.
+Recipients from around the nation also participate in the annual Beckman Symposium.